 Student Request and Documentation

-To be eligible for a special services evaluation, students must file a request with the ARC director and provide documentation of their disabling condition(s).
+To be eligible for a special services evaluation, students must file a request with the ARC assistant director/ADA Coordinator and provide documentation of their disabling condition(s).

-Decisions regarding student eligibility for program modifications are reached through student–academic advisor–ARC director–department chair consultation.
-Decisions about student needs for classroom modifications and auxiliary aids are reached through joint student–ARC director assessment of program requirements, student classroom performance, and student documentation data.
+Decisions regarding student eligibility for program modifications are reached through student–academic advisor–ARC assistant director/ADA Coordinator–department chair consultation.
+Decisions about student needs for classroom modifications and auxiliary aids are reached through joint student–ARC assistant director/ADA Coordinator assessment of program requirements, student classroom performance, and student documentation data.

 When so directed by the student, the ARC sends notification forms to the student's academic advisor and instructors.
 These forms describe the student's strengths and weaknesses and list the special services that may be needed to afford the student equal access to information and equal opportunity for success.